naturalis/brassicaceae-hybseq-pipeline/README.md

 ---

 ## Get raw reads
-Download the 2 FastQ (FTP) (fastq.gz) files of the samples you like from https://www.ebi.ac.uk/ena/browse.
-For example: SRR8528336 in BioProject PRJNA518905 from https://www.ebi.ac.uk/ena/data/view/SRR8528336 by:
 1) Go to the data dir by:
 `$ cd data/`
 2) Create the raw_reads directories by:
 `$ mkdir raw_reads`
 3) Go to this path by:
 `$ cd raw_reads`

+- From BioProject:
+Download the 2 FastQ (FTP) (fastq.gz) files of the samples you like from https://www.ebi.ac.uk/ena/browse.
+For example: SRR8528336 in BioProject PRJNA518905 from https://www.ebi.ac.uk/ena/data/view/SRR8528336 by:
 4) Get the .fastq.gz files for the forward (1) and reverse (2) paired end reads by copying the link adress of FASTQ files (FTP).
 Download the files by running the command:
 - `$ wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR852/006/SRR8528336/SRR8528336_1.fastq.gz`